acmuckian/Milestone-Project-1/readme.md

 * **Expectation** As a visitor, I expect to know exactly which page of the website I am on.
 * **Result** When I am on a page, the tab header states the page, and the navigation bar highlights which page I am currently on.

+* **Expectation** As a visitor after I have read the courses, I want to be able to enquire about booking.
+* **Result** Below the courses on the workshops page, there is a button to click that sends me to an enquiry form.

 ## Deployment